raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If DSO request message is received containing an unrecognized Primary TLV, with a nonzero MESSAGE ID (indicating that a response is expected), then the receiver MUST send an error response with matching MESSAGE ID, and RCODE DSONOTIMP (tentatively 11).
+If DSO request message is received containing an unrecognized Primary TLV, with a nonzero MESSAGE ID (indicating that a response is expected), then the receiver MUST send an error response with matching MESSAGE ID, and RCODE DSOTYPENI (tentatively 11).
 The error response MUST NOT contain a copy of the unrecognized Primary TLV.

 If DSO unacknowledged message is received containing an unrecognized Primary TLV,